chad/abstracts/slides/passionate-programmer-the-good-parts/presentation.md

 ---

+# [fit] Execution is about effectiveness over efficiency

+---

 # :boom: Marketing

 ^ Marketing is a moral imperative

----

-# Adventure tour guide

 ---